bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 Since our histograms appear non-normally distributed based on our histograms and color-coded for gender and have a small sample size since our data is a summary based on year and country, kendall correlation will be used to determine correlations between suicide rate and GDP per capita and country total GDP.
 While the GDP and GDP per capita may be very similar, I sought to analyze the relationship between GDP as an indicator of country wealth as opposed to the GDP per individual person.

-Of these values computed, the only statistically significant correlations are between france suicide rate and gdp per capita, germany suicide rate and gdp per capita, and between france and germany's suicide rate and total gdp.
+Of these values computed, the only statistically significant correlations are between France's suicide rate and gdp per capita, Germany's suicide rate and gdp per capita, and between france and germany's suicide rate and total gdp.
 These correlations are negative indicating that as GDP decreases (whether that be per capita or total), suicide rate tends to increase.
 The highest R^2 values of the correlation between the five countries appears to be France with R^2 of 0.1342 between suicide rate and GDP per capita and with an R^2 of 0.1359 between suicide rate and total GDP.

 Interestingly enough, the South Africa correlations between suicide rate and GDP/GDP per capita shows that as GDP per capita and Total GDP increase, the suicide rate increases.